GSA/digitalgov.gov/content/posts/2015-11-09-the-content-corner-structured-content-and-the-power-of-syndication.md

   </p>

   <p>
-    This storefront content also ranges in content type, including <a href="https://www.WHATEVER/2014/03/14/customize-your-own-amazing-social-media-report-infographic/" target="_blank">infographics</a>, social media-tailored posts, widgets, and the API-driven dynamically updated content.
+    This storefront content also ranges in content type, including <a href="{{< relref "2014-03-14-customize-your-own-amazing-social-media-report-infographic.md" >}}" target="_blank">infographics</a>, social media-tailored posts, widgets, and the API-driven dynamically updated content.
   </p>

   <p>